ocaml-flambda/flambda-backend/HACKING.md

 We are planning to move to a model where the patched upstream compiler is maintained in a normal upstream-style repository (i.e. forked from [`ocaml/ocaml`](https://github.com/ocaml/ocaml)).
-We may then use a git submodule to import it into the Flambda backend repo.

 ## Code formatting